MSPOWER16/MSX/README.md

 - **No Tracking**: We don't track your downloads or usage patterns
 - **HTTPS Only**: All communication is encrypted

-## ❓ Frequently Asked Questions

-### What is TeraBox Downloader?
-TeraBox Downloader is a free online tool that converts TeraBox sharing links into direct download links, allowing you to download files without needing a TeraBox account.

-### Is it really free?
-Yes, completely free with no hidden charges or subscription fees.
-You can use it unlimited times.

-### Do I need to create an account?
-No registration or account creation required.
-Just paste your link and download.

-### What file types are supported?
-All file types available on TeraBox including videos, documents, images, archives, and more.

-### Are there any download limits?
-No, there are no download limits or speed restrictions on our service.

-### Is my data safe?
-Yes, we don't store any of your files or personal information.
-All processing is done in real-time.

-### How fast is the download process?
-Links are generated instantly, usually within 2-3 seconds.

-### Does it work on mobile devices?
-Yes, the downloader is fully optimized for mobile devices and works in all modern browsers.

 ## 🔄 Updates & Changelog